EWU 603-01: Campus Safety, Security, and Crime Prevention

 The Director is responsible for verifying all of the above notices are provided each year to current and prospective students and employees.

-6-7.
-Sex Offender Notification
+7-3.
+Sex Offender Notification to Campus Community

 The University Police Department considers the protection of our community from sex offenders of significant importance.
 The objective of the 1990 Community Protection Act was to provide adequate notice to the community concerning sex offenders who are, or will be attending, working or residing on the campus, and to assist our community members in developing constructive plans to prepare themselves and their children for residing near released sex offenders.
-The Spokane County Sheriff’s Office alerts the University Police when there is a sex offender, under supervision, enrolling as a EWU student or working as an EWU employee.
+The Spokane County Sheriff’s Office alerts the University Police when there is a sex offender, under supervision, enrolling as an EWU student or working as an EWU employee.

 a.
 Notification: EWU will provide reasonable public notice regarding the presence of sex offenders on EWU premises.
 Information that is relevant and necessary to protect the public and to counteract the danger created by a particular offender is released pursuant to RCW 4.24.550.
 The extent of such notices will be based upon a case by case evaluation of: